datacharmer/dbdeployer/README.md

       show        Shows the contents of a given recipe

     Flags:
           --flavor string   For which flavor this recipe is -h, --help            help for cookbook
-          --sort-by string   Sort order for the list (name, flavor, script) (default "name")